ArshanKhanifar/cordova-plugin-cellular-information/README.md

 The `getIPAddress()` method from this plugin has a small difference with the one from [cordova-plugin-networkinterface](https://github.com/salbahra/cordova-plugin-networkinterface):

 On ios devices only, I've expanded this plugin to return the ip address of the cellular network if the device is using a cellular network.
 Whereas on cordova-plugin-networkinterface, this method only returns the wifi ip address.
 If the phone is connected to a wifi network, this plugin will work just like cordova-plugin-networkinterface and will return the wifi ip address.
+On non-ios devices, this plugin will be no different than cordova-plugin-networkinterface.

+So the returned string from the method will be: "connected via wifi : x.x.x.x" or "connected via cell : x.x.x.x" depending on the phone's network connection status.